 7. Line up references NOW.
 Be sure they know you are looking, they know some key points you want to emphasize and they remember when you worked together.
 Having references prepped in advance means you are ready at a moment’s notice when the recruiter needs to talk to them.

-We specialize in the search and placement of leaders in Safety, PPE, STAFDA, or Industrial Product Experience positions.
+We specialize in the search and placement of leaders in Packaging, Pharmaceuticals, Medical Device, Biologics, IT, Marketing, and Sales positions.
 We also conduct retained leadership position searches in other functions and industries.
 We are skilled in working with qualified individuals as they approach career transitions, and would love to meet and assist you.
 A great first step is to share with us your current resume.
 With this, we can keep our eyes open for opportunities that may fit your unique background.
 Please take a look at the current set of search engagements that our team is currently prioritizing, and if you are interested in learning more, please contact us immediately.
 Also, please consider others you know who may be qualified and interested in one of these great opportunities.

 We devote our practice to providing world-class retained executive search services to its clients.
 We focus on creating long-term value for our clients and their owners.
 We pride ourselves in our ability to identify the rare candidates to fit our client’s needs.
 All of our services are conducted with adherence to the highest ethical and professional standards.